BenLangmead/qtip/README.md

 ### Using Qtip

 Qtip runs alongside an existing aligner, though the aligner requires modifications for Qtip to obtain the feature data it needs to make predictions.
 We have already made these modifications for the popular Bowtie 2, BWA-MEM and SNAP tools.
+See the `software` subdirectory for details.

 ### Building Qtip